 The items in a baby's crib and his or her sleeping position can combine with a baby's physical problems to increase the risk of SIDS.
 Examples include:

 - Sleeping on the stomach or side.
 Babies who are placed on their stomachs or sides to sleep may have more difficulty breathing than those placed on their backs.

 - Sleeping on a soft surface.
 Lying face down on a fluffy comforter or a waterbed can block an infant's airway.
-Draping a blanket over a baby's head is also risky.
+Draping a blanket over a baby's head also is risky.

 - Sleeping with parents.
 While the risk of SIDS is lowered if an infant sleeps in the same room as his or her parents, the risk increases if the baby sleeps in the same bed — partly because there are more soft surfaces to impair breathing.